dh4r4/0xdh4r4/write-ups/VulnCicada.md

 Nmap done: 1 IP address (1 host up) scanned in 205.30 seconds
 ```

-Port scanning shows several ports as open.
-The the open ports and scan results indicate that the host is a Microsoft Windows Server, and likely a domain controller; as port 53,88,389, etc. are open.

 We find a domain name and a DN for this domain controller, during our enumeration of the services on the ports.
 ```
 cicada.vl